 HARRISBURG – The state House unanimously approved House Resolution 726, sponsored by Rep. Bob Brooks (R-Allegheny/Westmoreland), designating the week of Oct.
 4-12 as National Newspaper Week in Pennsylvania.

 When the coronavirus pandemic hit in the United States, frontline workers risked their lives to protect our communities.
 Pennsylvania’s nurses, doctors and other health care professionals rose to the challenge to help their patients battle the virus.
 They deserve our utmost respect and appreciation for their service.

-HARRISBURG – Rep. Bob Brooks (R-Allegheny/Westmoreland) today announced that school districts in the 54th Legislative District were awarded state grants to help improve student safety.
+HARRISBURG – Rep. Bob Brooks (R-Allegheny/Westmoreland) today announced that he has obtained $120,000 in state grants for much-needed improvement projects in the 54th Legislative District.

 HARRISBURG – House Republican members from Allegheny and Washington counties today expressed outrage at Gov. Tom Wolf’s statements that he plans to veto a government transparency bill (House Bill 2463) that addresses access to public records during a disaster declaration and received unanimous support from the Legislature.
 In response, Reps.
 Jason Ortitay (R-Allegheny/Washington), Bob Brooks (R-Allegheny/Westmoreland), Bud Cook (R-Washington/Fayette), Valerie Gaydos (R-Allegheny), Josh Kail (R-Beaver/Washington), Natalie Mihalek (R-Allegheny/Washington), Lori Mizgorski (R-Allegheny), Tim O’Neal (R-Washington) and Mike Puskaric (R-Allegheny/Washington) issued the following statement: